ugwis/hp/notes/loadbalancer.md

 # Classification
 There are several types of Load Balancing.
 The exact classification depends on the vendor, but here it is roughly classified according to the protocol that the load balancer terminates.

-> NOTE: Some of the load balancer (like haproxy) enables you to use TLS SNI in TCP mode without TLS termination to route to target servers.
+> **NOTE**: Some of the load balancer (like haproxy) enables you to use TLS SNI in TCP mode without TLS termination to route to target servers.

 ## L2 Load Balancing (Link Aggregation/Bonding)
 Link Aggregation is well known as load balancing in ethernet.
 This is also one of the load balancing.